 With a quarter of the world’s population spread across an area one and a quarter the size of Australia, no one needs a fast and affordable long-distance transport system quite as much as China.
 However, unlike its latter-day efficient rail setup, the train was a little late to arrive.

-At the peak of the rail-building age, the Qing Dynasty firmly rebuffed British attempts to sell it on the locomotive after arriving at the entirely reasonable assumption that they were up to no good, and when their reign ended in 1911 the country had just 9,000km of railways, most of which was privately held.
-The Japanese occupation of China saw more lines driven down from Russia across the north-east and by the time Mao Zedong took power in 1949, most of the country’s 27,000km network was in Manchuria.
+At the peak of the rail-building age, the Qing Dynasty firmly rebuffed British attempts to sell it on the locomotive after arriving at the entirely reasonable assumption that they were up to no good, and when their reign ended in 1911 the country had just 9,000 km of railways, most of which were privately held.
+The Japanese occupation of China saw more lines driven down from Russia across the north-east and by the time Mao Zedong took power in 1949, most of the country’s 27,000 km network was in Manchuria.

 Mao clearly took in mind the ancient Chinese proverb: “the mountain is high and the emperor is far away” (tian gao, huangdi yuan) and saw rail’s potential for strengthening his hold over every corner of this vast and mountainous country, and embarked on an ambitious investment programme, doubling China’s operating mileage by 1970.
 Subsequent leaders’ zeal to modernise the country has seen its network grow to 131,000km, behind only that of the predominately freight-based US network in terms of length; as well as become the world’s busiest, with 1.35 trillion passenger-kilometres travelled in 2017 and over two billion passengers in 2018.

 China first started to build a modern passenger-dedicated network for high-speed rail (HSR) travel – defined as trains which run at over 250 km/hr – in the late noughties as an affordable and cleaner alternative to short-haul flights.